-The village terraces cling precariously to the slopes and surreal snow-capped peaks hang suspended above us as we drift through the world’s deepest gorge.
+However, the village terraces cling precariously to the slopes and surreal snow-capped peaks hang suspended above us as we drift through the world’s deepest gorge.
 Being one of the holiest rivers in Nepal every river junction of the Kali Gandaki is dotted with cremation sites and above ground burial mounds.
-Kali Gandaki river rafting is around minimum 3 to 6 days river rafting trip.
+Not only that Kali Gandaki river rafting is around minimum 3 to 6 days river rafting trip.

 We drive from Pokhara to Nayapool.
 The distance between Pokhara and Nayapool is about 60 km.
 The distance can be covered within about 3 hours’ drive.
 We would go camping at Modi Khola.
 At around 7 am, we drive to Nayapool.
 Have lunch at Nayapool and go rafting.
 Overnight at Modikhola.

 The second day of our rafting starts from the campsite at Modi Khola below the village of Purti Ghat.
 While rafting in the river, we would also observe the calm and spectacular scenery including views of Mt.
 Annapurna I and Mt.
 Himchuli.
 The campsite is organized at Purti Ghat.

 It is the last day of our kali Gandaki rafting.
 While returning, we penetrate into the holy village called Seti Beni on the way.
 Hence, the local people pay their visit on the confluences.
 Now, it is time for us to start our journey to back Pokhara.
 From Mirme, we take our bus to Pokhara.
 It is the distance of about 105km. which can be covered in a normal drive of 5 hours.
 One can either drive or fly back to Kathmandu or drive to the Chitwan National Park for Jungle safari activities or can go for trekking in the Annapurna Region.